-- That the local conduct the executive elections by ballot-box on the date of the regularly scheduled February meeting. - Electioneering: That any candidate who wishes to run for the local executive shall be allowed to announce their intention to the membership via paper or digital bulletins, to be distributed by hand, email or social media.
-The candidates may also submit their photograph and up to 200-word biography during the nomination period, which will be posted on the union board.
-Each candidate is allowed up to two minutes to address the membership at any meeting prior to voting, if the candidate wishes to do so.
-No other campaigning will be allowed in meetings or at the voting location.
+- That the local conduct the executive elections by electronic ballot-box to conclude on the date of the regularly scheduled February meeting. - Nominations will be open for minimum 7 days. - Electioneering: That any candidate who wishes to run for the local executive shall be allowed to share a bio and photo with the membership on the union boards and on social media but is not to distribute otherwise in the workplace.
+Each candidate is allowed up to two minutes to address the membership at the nomination meeting if the candidate wishes to do so.